speedcontrol/nodecg-speedcontrol/READMES/API.md

 Below is a list of the ways you can interact with this bundle from within your own layout bundles.
 This documentation assumes you have knowledge about [NodeCG](https://nodecg.com/) bundle development.

-It is suggested you add this bundle as to your `bundleDependencies` when making your NodeCG bundle, see [nodecg.bundleDependencies here
-](https://nodecg.com/tutorial-5_manifest.html); `"nodecg-speedcontrol": "^1.0.0"` or similar should be added there.
+It is suggested you add this bundle as to your `bundleDependencies` when making your NodeCG bundle, see [nodecg.bundleDependencies here](https://nodecg.com/tutorial-5_manifest.html); `"nodecg-speedcontrol": "^1.0.0"` or similar should be added there.

 **This bundle may contain more than what is documented on here.
 If it's not mentioned, assume it to be unsupported and that it may change in an update.**